Optimal Liquidation under Partial Information with Price Impact: Examples and numerical results

-Numerical results of the performance comparisons how that, for a time horizon of two days, the expected gain from the use of filtering is \euro{} $113.38$.
-For a longer liquidation horizon of four days the effect becomes even stronger with \euro{} $167.35$.
-This shows that the additional complexity of using a filtering model may be worthwhile.

-\begin{remark}[Comparison to {\citet{almgren2001optimal}}] It is interesting that the optimal liquidation rate $\nu^{\ast,\text{det}_{t_k}}$ is identical to the optimal rate in a geometric version of the well-known model of \citet{almgren2001optimal}, referred to as \emph{geometric AC-model} in the sequel.
+\begin{remark}[Comparison to {\citet{almgren2001optimal}}] It is interesting that the optimal liquidation rate $\nu^{\ast,\text{det}}_{t_k}$ is identical to the optimal rate in a geometric version of the well-known model of \citet{almgren2001optimal}, referred to as \emph{geometric AC-model} in the sequel, see, e.g. \citet{gatheral2011optimal} and references therein.
 In particular, the performance comparison applies also to the case where the investor uses this classical model.
 In the geometric AC-model it is assumed that that the bid price has dynamics

 for a Brownian motion $B$.
 By standard arguments the HJB equation for the value function $V^\text{AC} $ of the optimal liquidation problem in the geometric AC-model is